wearsunscreen/ninety-nine-elm-problems/notes.md

 * Omitted 48 - variably sized truth tables
 * Omitted 67b - de-lispify tree
 * Puzzle problems (90-99) do not have solutions

-## Other improvements
-* elm-format code
-* Five implementations of List.length
-* * review simple problems to see if alternate solutions can use any of the other patterns.
-* Search solutions to categorize for leaning track
-* * Add concatMap to learning track
-* Review category pages
-* Add a *Lost Problems* page